Sosman1992/Reverse_Engineering_Week-1_Lab_report/README.md

 ## Executive Summary

-These files appear to be malware, and they appear to engage in some kind of filesystem manipulation.
-We have so far not found what they do, but there are indications that it hides a `kerne1.dll` file in the `system32` directory.
+These files were both compiled on the same date within a of each other, looking at the `time date stamp` it can be concluded that they are part of the same package, and they appear to engage in some kind of filesystem manipulation.
+However, both the `.exe` and `.dll` are neither packed or obfuscated and in addition to the static analysis conducted so far on thes samples using the available tools I am unable to conclude on the detriment or infections they are or would cause to systems they will infect, but there are indications that they are disguising to be a Windows  kernel.dll file in the `system32` directory of the computer they will infect but analysing statically it is a modified `kerne1.dll` naming not the usual Windows file .

 ## Indicators of Compromise